tomaszkacprzak/tomaszkacprzak.github.io/index.md

 # Talks
 ---

 I gave >20 invited talks at international conferences, workshops, and university colloquia.
-Those are available online:
+Some of them are available online.

 Invited keynote talk at *Bayesian deep learning for cosmology and time domain astrophysics*, Paris, France, June 20-24 2022 (AstroDeep22)